-From the last ten races at the track, the average pole margin for the Belgian Grand Prix has been 0.355 seconds.
+From the last ten races at the track, the average pole margin for the Belgian Grand Prix is 0.387 seconds.

-The Belgian Grand Prix at Spa has been won from pole on nineteen occasions.
-It has been won from the front row of the grid 33 times, meaning nineteen wins have come from third or lower on the grid.
-All of the last five races here have been won from the front row of the grid.
+The Belgian Grand Prix at Spa has been won from pole on 21 occasions.
+It has been won from the front row of the grid 35 times, meaning nineteen wins have come from third or lower on the grid.
+All but two of the last sixteen races here have been won from the front row of the grid.

 The furthest back win at the circuit came in 1995, when Michael Schumacher won from sixteenth on the grid.

-There have been thirteen occasions where the polesitter has finished on the podium at Spa without winning the Grand Prix.
+There have been thirteen occasions on which the polesitter has finished on the podium at Spa without winning the Grand Prix.

-Aside from the rain-hit 2021 race – in which all 20 cars completed the single lap which counted towards the final result – the highest number of drivers to complete all the laps of a race at Spa is sixteen, which happened in 2017.
-Meanwhile, the least number of un-lapped drivers in a Belgian Grand Prix at this track is two, which has happened seven times, most recently in 1987.
+Aside from the rain-hit 2021 race – in which all 20 cars completed the single lap which counted towards the final result – the highest number of drivers to complete all the laps of a race at Spa is seventeen, which happened in 2020.
+Meanwhile, the fewest number of un-lapped drivers in a Belgian Grand Prix at this track is two, which has happened seven times, most recently in 1987.

-The Safety Car has featured in ten of the last fifteen Belgian Grands Prix, and has appeared in every year since 2016.
+The Safety Car has featured in twelve of the last seventeen Belgian Grands Prix, and has appeared in every year since 2016.
 The most number of outings for the Safety Car in a race at this track is three, which happened in 2004.

 Spa and the surrounding Ardennes Forest area is notorious for its micro-climate.
-Fifteen races here have been affected by rain.
+Sixteen races here have been affected by rain.

-32 different drivers have set the fastest lap of a race at Spa Francorchamps.
+34 different drivers have set the fastest lap of a race at Spa Francorchamps.
 Alain Prost is the driver with the most fastest laps here, having set the fastest lap of the Grand Prix six times.
 The count of 34 includes Nikita Mazepin, who was not officially credited with the Fastest Lap in 2021.

 Michael Schumacher’s seventh and final World Championship victory came here in 2004.
 It’s the only time a World Champion has been crowned at the track.